What are you looking for?

 Growth in Female Travellers

 “The majority of solo travellers are female, with estimates suggesting that around 70% are women.
-Additionally, at least 50% of these enquiries are last-minute, with most travellers looking to embark on their journeys within 1 to 3 months,” said Lombard.
+Additionally, at least 50% of these enquiries are last-minute, with most travellers looking to embark on their journeys within one to three months,” says Lombard.

-“Many solo travellers in Africa have specific reasons for traveling alone.
+“Many solo travellers in Africa have specific reasons for travelling alone.
 Their reasons for visiting include volunteer work or extending a business trip to explore more of the continent.
-Others are first-timers eager to experience Africa or celebrate special occasions like milestone birthdays,” added Lombard.
+Others are first-timers eager to experience Africa or celebrate special occasions like milestone birthdays,” she adds.

-“We pride ourselves on working with trusted travel partners and designing safari itineraries that address solo travel safety concerns, while still stimulating a sense of independence and empowerment for these trips, especially for women travellers,” said Vegezzi.
+“We pride ourselves on working with trusted travel partners and designing safari itineraries that address solo travel safety concerns while still stimulating a sense of independence and empowerment for these trips, especially for women travellers,” says Vegezzi.

 Solo Female Travellers Leading the Way